ankaAR/bestiario5e/_creatures/death-knight.md

 * 5th level (2 slots): destructive wave (necrotic)

-### Actions
+### Acciones

-***Multiattack.*** The death knight makes three longsword attacks.
+***Multiataque.*** The death knight makes three longsword attacks.

-***Longsword.*** Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
-Hit: 9 (1d8 + 5) slashing damage, or 10 (1d10 + 5) slashing damage if used with two hands, plus 18 (4d8) necrotic damage.
+***Longsword.*** Melee Weapon Attack: +11 al ataque, alcance 5 pies, un objetivo.
+Impacto: 9 (1d8 + 5) slashing damage, or 10 (1d10 + 5) slashing damage if used with two hands, plus 18 (4d8) necrotic damage.

-***Hellfire Orb (1/day).*** The death knight hurls a magical ball of fire that explodes at a point it can see within 120 feet of it.
+***Hellfire Orb (1/día).*** The death knight hurls a magical ball of fire that explodes at a point it can see within 120 feet of it.
 Each creature in a 20-foot-radius sphere centered on that point must make a DC 18 Dexterity saving throw.
 The sphere spreads around corners.
 A creature takes 35 (10d6) fire damage and 35 (10d6) necrotic damage on a failed save, or half as much damage on a successful one.

 ### Reactions